 For example, we power much of our operation with our own waste—renewable biomass fuel.
 That means that we burn all our sawdust and wood byproduct in our steam boilers to generate our heat and power our energy-intensive kilns.

 In essence, we run a zero-waste operation.

 All of this is part of our commitment to student wellness.
-We believe that if students understand the context that informs and defines the furniture they’re using every single day, it improves their quality of life.
+If students understand the context that informs and defines the furniture they’re using, it improves their quality of life.